different-ai/file-organizer-2000/tutorials/troubelshoot.md

 <img width="1840" alt="Screenshot 2024-11-13 at 14 41 20" src="https://github.com/user-attachments/assets/9a491629-0b00-463e-a9dd-808e55ebe74e">

-## What to do when you got an error
+## What to do when you get an error

 Submit a [new issue with steps to reproduce](https://github.com/different-ai/file-organizer-2000/issues/new/choose)